jonathanschilling/fftw_tutorial/README.md

 double *in = fftw_alloc_real(n);
 fftw_complex *out = fftw_alloc_complex(nOut);
 ```
-where `N` is the real-space size of the DFT and `outN` is the number of Fourier coefficients resulting from a `r2c` DFT.
+where `n` is the real-space size of the DFT and `nOut` is the number of Fourier coefficients resulting from a `r2c` DFT.
 The corresponding "raw" allocation code would look like this:
 ```C
 double *in = (double*) fftw_malloc(sizeof(double) * n);